tarof429/stuckathome/k8s/README.md

 # README

+## The Problem Statement

+In the past, applications and their dependencies were deployed directly to servers.
+Whenever there was a new version of the application or its dependencies, the operations team was responsible for ensuring that changes in one application wouldn't break another application.
+Containers solved this dependency hell by isolation applications from each other in their own envioronments.
+If a container misbehaved or needed to be updated, operators could make a change without affecting any other containers.
+Developers could just concentrate on implementing microservices instead of a monolithic application where each of the components were tightly coupled with each other.
+Furthermore, containers were guaranteed to run correctly regardless of the host environment.

+This however led to another problem: how to orchestrate the lifecycle of these containers.
+The solution that Google came up with is called Kubernetes and is the most popular solution to container orchestration.
+Kubernetes is difficult to setup but provides a variety of ways to customize.
+In Kubernetes, a worker node is reponsible for running containers while the master node is responsible for scheduling containers.
+Multiple nodes make up a cluster, and true to its namesake, if a node becomes unavailable, workloads failover to other nodes.

+When users interact with master nodes, they actually communicate with the API server.
+The command-line tool is called kubectl.
+Workload requests then get procesed by the scheduler, which stores information about the nodes and containers in a key store database like etcd.
+Each worker node runs a kubelet which talk to the API server or kube-apiserver and ensures the containers are running.

+## This Project

 The project can be used to create VMs for a Kubernetes cluster.
 It requires a Linux host with KVM capabilities.